Thousands of African students are stuck in Ukraine | DW | 24.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Thousands of Africans studying in the Ukraine are desperate to leave as Russia invades the country.
-But with flights grounded and other options limited, there isn't much their governments can currently do.
+But, with flights grounded and other options limited, there isn't much that their governments can currently do.

-"Everyone is under pressure, there have been explosions in different cities, including my city Kyiv," said 23-year-old Nigerian student Sarah Ajifa Idachaba, who is studying medicine in the Ukraine capital along with her older sister.
+"Everyone is under pressure — there have been explosions in different cities, including my city, Kyiv," 23-year-old Nigerian student Sarah Ajifa Idachaba, who is studying medicine in the Ukrainian capital along with her older sister, told DW.

 "Me and my sister are in panic because we don't know what to expect.
-We are not safe and we are not sure about leaving here because the airport is shut down," Idachabe told DW, speaking shortly after Russia launched an invasion of the country early on Thursday morning.
+We are not safe and we are not sure about leaving here because the airport is shut down," Idachaba said after Russia launched an invasion of Ukraine early on Thursday morning.

 Ukraine has closed its airspace to civilian flights, including from Kyiv airport, citing the high safety risk.